Ouranosinc/scen_workflow_afr/README.md

 - now saving NetCDF files with the same coordinate names ('longitude' and 'latitude') and eliminating unnecssary variables to reduce the volume of files generated during the analysis;
 - removed the option to optimize the selection of quantile mapping parameters;
-- the lower and upper boundaries of RCP grops in time-series is now defined using centiles (instead of min-max).
+- the lower and upper boundaries of RCP grops in time-series is now defined using centiles (instead of min-max);
+- disabled map generation for at-a-station analyses since the results of the interpolation was not great;
+- statistics are calculated by a more efficient function that is called when generating statistics tables, maps and time series.

 ## Contributing